Updated 2019. Posted 2015. | By iAdControl.com

 When using assistive technology such as VoiceOver or JAWS (screen readers) for people who may have visual disabilities, the title tag will read aloud whatever is specified.
 This is why your website should have different titles for each page.

 Please note, this will display if website owners integrate the title and meta tags on their website.
 If you don’t add specific text you want your web users to see then Google will generate content from your web page automatically in the title if they deem it suitable.
+Sometimes Google will also mix it up even if you did add a page title, depending on what the potential visitor searched for.

 Also, when you share your website page on social media, the page title will display.

-In the HTML code, the title tag is shown below for Huffington Post's Homepage.
+In the HTML code below, the title tag is shown for Huffington Post's Homepage.
 If we added this as text on here, the HTML would have picked up and hidden it as mentioned earlier, therefore, we had to display this as an image.

 So it's good practice to make each page title relevant, appealing and click-worthy as possible as they are rich snippet ads of your website.